20 Signs You Are Too Self-Critical

 15. You don’t forgive easily.

-Forgiving self and others requires letting go of criticism.
+Forgiving oneself and others requires letting go of criticism.
 If you're bogged down in self-criticism, it will be that much more difficult to let go.
 Even when you're blaming yourself, you'll find it much more difficult to forgive others their part in life's mishaps and misunderstandings.

 16. You don't give yourself compliments.